JetBrains/qodana-action/README.md

 - `use-annotations`: Use annotation to mark the results in GitHub user interface.
 Optional.
 Defaults to `true`
 - `github-token`: GitHub token to be used for uploading results.
 Optional.
 Defaults to `${{ github.token }}`

+## Supported Qodana Docker images

+This action supports running all IntelliJ-based Qodana images – https://www.jetbrains.com/help/qodana/docker-images.html.

+Qodana experimental images (Clone Finder and License Audit) **are not supported** by the action.
+- Clone Finder – please use https://github.com/marketplace/actions/qodana-clone-finder
+- License Audit – please use https://github.com/marketplace/actions/qodana-license-audit

+## Issue Tracker

+All the issues, feature requests, and support related to the Qodana GitHub Action is handled on [YouTrack][youtrack].

+If you'd like to file a new issue, please use the following [YouTrack | New Issue][youtrack-new-issue] link.

 ## License

 ### The GitHub Action repository